rgambord/c99-doc/doc/sections/7/20/4/6/index.rst

 .. _9899_7.20.4.6p2:

+.. container:: snum

+   :ref:`2 <9899_7.20.4.6p2>`

-:ref:`2 <9899_7.20.4.6p2>` If string is a null pointer, the system function determines whether the host environment has a command processor.
+If string is a null pointer, the system function determines whether the host environment has a command processor.
 If string is not a null pointer, the system function passes the string pointed to by string to that command processor to be executed in a manner which the implementation shall document; this might then cause the program calling system to behave in a non-conforming manner or to terminate.

 .. rubric:: Returns

 .. _9899_7.20.4.6p3:

+.. container:: snum

+   :ref:`3 <9899_7.20.4.6p3>`

-:ref:`3 <9899_7.20.4.6p3>` If the argument is a null pointer, the system function returns nonzero only if a command processor is available.
+If the argument is a null pointer, the system function returns nonzero only if a command processor is available.
 If the argument is not a null pointer, and the system function does return, it returns an implementation-defined value.